Free Kitchen Hacks eBook

 • Keep your mixer on and slowly add brandy, in about 3 separate pours.

-• Whip one more time to aerate.
-Serve as is, or whip up some extra cream for on top and add shaved chocolate for garnish.
+• Once set, serve as is, or whip up some extra cream for on top and add shaved chocolate for garnish.

 Pro Tips